dbaranger/InteractionPoweR/README.md

   r.x1.y = .2,              # correlation between x1 and y
   r.x2.y = .1,              # correlation between x2 and y
   r.x1.x2 = .2,             # correlation between x1 and x2
- detailed_results = T       # detailed results have more information on the simulations )
+ detailed_results = T,      # detailed results have more information on the simulations seed = 876924              # seed, for reproducibility
+)
 #> [1] "Checking for errors in inputs..."
 #> [1] "Performing 14000 simulations"
 toc()
-#> 94.82 sec elapsed
+#> 90.41 sec elapsed
 ```

 As with the previous example, the results of this analysis can be hard